top of page

 Proving Genuine Intentions to Study

-Immigration New Zealand must believe that you are genuinely coming there to study and not other intentions behind it.
+Immigration New Zealand must believe that you are genuinely coming there to study and not for other intentions.

 What Are “Genuine Intentions” Here?